spy16/connote/README.md

 ## Install

 * Download the binary for your operating system from [Releases](https://github.com/spy16/connote/releases)
-* Run `go install github.com/spy16/connote` to directly build and install.
+* OR, Run `go install github.com/spy16/connote` to directly build and install.

 ## Usage